clipboard-list-checkInventory

 Batching and traceability

 Behind the scenes, Hardfin tracks the batch that each unit came from.
 Each group of units from the same batch, at the same location, is tracked as an inventory lot.
 Hardfin follows the first-in first-out (FIFO) model of batch tracking.
-As parts are used — whether they are transferred, adjusted, built into assemblies, or used for replacements — the oldest units are considered to be used first.
+As items are used — whether they are transferred, adjusted, built into assemblies, or used for replacements — the oldest units are considered to be used first.

-For example, for new part LDR-4.1:
+For example, for new item LDR-4.1:

 • 100 units are received at the Chicago Warehouse on January 1.
 They are assigned batch #0001.